johnnymetz/johnny-metz-blog/content/posts/stop-casting-timestamp-filters-to-date.md

 ## The Better Fix: Rewrite the Query to Use the Existing Index

-Instead of adding another index, we can rewrite the lookup so the database uses the existing `timestamp` index.
-Compute the date boundaries in Python and filter on the original `DateTimeField`:
+Instead of adding another index, rewrite the lookup so the database uses the existing `timestamp` index.
+Compute the date boundaries in Python and filter on the `DateTimeField`:

 ```python
 import datetime

 start = datetime.datetime(2026, 1, 5, tzinfo=datetime.UTC)
 end = start + datetime.timedelta(days=1)

 Event.objects.filter(timestamp__gte=start, timestamp__lt=end)
 ```